Perfect displacement of a superconducting resonator via fast-forward scaling and its application to high-speed $R_{ZZ}$ gates in Kerr-cat qubits: Application

-Here, $\alpha_j$ ($j\in\{1,2\}$) is the amplitude of the coherent state of the $j$th KPO and $\alpha_{\mathrm{c}}^{\pm}(t)$ is that of the coupler; the latter depends on the frequency of the coupler, and is therefore time dependent.
-We can set parameters such that $\alpha_{\mathrm{c}}^{-}(t)=0$ for all $t$.
-In this case, we can focus on displacement of the coherent states of the coupler when the two KPOs are in phase.
-By applying our method presented in Sec.~\ref{sec:Delta} to this displacement, we can suppress nonadiabatic transitions.
+\end{linenomath} Here, $\alpha_j$ ($j\in\{1,2\}$) is the amplitude of the coherent state of the $j$th KPO and $\alpha_{\mathrm{c}}^{\pm}(t)$ is that of the coupler; the latter depends on the \TA{detuning} of the coupler, \TA{$\Delta_{\mathrm{c}}(t)$,} and is therefore time dependent. \TA{$g_{j\mathrm{c}}$ is the coupling strength between the $j$th KPO and the coupler.} \TA{We set $g_{1\mathrm{c}}\alpha_1=g_{2\mathrm{c}}\alpha_2$ so that $\alpha_{\mathrm{c}}^{-}(t)=0$ for all $t$.} \TA{Thus}, we can focus on displacement of the coherent states of the coupler when the two KPOs are in phase.
+By applying our method presented in Sec.~\ref{sec:Delta} to this displacement, we can suppress nonadiabatic transitions \TA{of the coupler}.